mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

         SELECT student_id FROM hl_students
     )
 ```

-## Self joins
-Let's say we want to match all users from a city that are together.

 ## Conclusions
 This post was an overview of some SQL skills that become useful once you're beyond the basics.